Jerome Baker (American football): 2019

-In Week 2 against the New England Patriots, Baker recorded a team high 12 tackles as the Dolphins lost 43–0.
-In Week 10 against the Indianapolis Colts, Baker recorded a team high eight tackles and one sack on Brian Hoyer in the 16–12 win.
-In Week 15 against the New York Giants, Baker recorded a team high 12 tackles and intercepted a pass thrown by Eli Manning during the 36–20 loss.
+In Week 2 against the Patriots, Baker recorded a team-high 12 tackles as the Dolphins lost 43–0.
+In Week 10 against the Indianapolis Colts, Baker recorded a team-high eight tackles and one sack on quarterback Brian Hoyer in the 16–12 win.
+In Week 15 against the New York Giants, Baker recorded a team-high 12 tackles and intercepted a pass thrown by Eli Manning during the 36–20 loss.
 He finished the 2019 season with 126 tackles, four passes defensed, two forced fumbles, 1.5 sacks, and one interception.

 2020

 Baker was placed on the reserve/COVID-19 list by the Dolphins on July 31, 2020, and activated from the list three days later.

-In Week 1 against the New England Patriots, Baker recorded a team high 16 tackles (12 solo), sacked quarterback Cam Newton once, and forced wide receiver N'Keal Harry to fumble the football in the endzone for a touchback during the 21–11 loss.
+In Week 1 against the Patriots, Baker recorded a team-high 16 tackles (12 solo), sacked quarterback Cam Newton once, and forced wide receiver N'Keal Harry to fumble the football in the endzone for a touchback during the 21–11 loss.
 In Week 14 against the Kansas City Chiefs, Baker led the team with 9 tackles and sacked Patrick Mahomes 2.5 times during the 33–27 loss.
 One of Baker's sacks on Mahomes resulted in a loss of 30 yards.